Liouville theorems for nonlocal Lane--Emden inequalities with degenerate kernels: Introduction

 \section{Introduction}

 Liouville-type theorems play a pivotal role in the qualitative analysis of semilinear elliptic equations.
 They assert that, under suitable restrictions on the nonlinearity, any nonnegative solution (or supersolution) in the whole space is trivial.
-Such nonexistence results are indispensable for the method of moving planes, blow-up analysis, and the derivation of a priori bounds via rescaling arguments; see the seminal work of Gidas--Spruck \cite{GS81_CPAM} and the monograph \cite{QS19_book}.
+Such nonexistence results are a key ingredient in the method of moving planes, blow-up analysis, and the derivation of a priori bounds via rescaling arguments; see the seminal work of Gidas--Spruck \cite{GS81_CPAM} and the monograph \cite{QS19_book}.

-In this paper, we establish a Liouville-type theorem for nonlocal Lane--Emden inequalities driven by a general class of translation-invariant linear operators.
-More precisely, given $n \ge 1$ and $s \in (0,1)$, we consider nonnegative weak supersolutions (Definition~\ref{def:weak_sol}) of